MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/admin-printer-setup-universal-print.md

 Eftir að prentara hefur verið bætt við er hægt að skoða og breyta stillingum hans úr síðunni **Prentarastjórnun**.
 Veldu prentarann og veldu síðan **Breyta stillingum prentara**.

-## <a name="add-printers-in-business-central-on-premises"></a>Bæta við prenturum í atvinnuhúsnæði miðsvæðis innanhúss
+## Bæta við prenturum í atvinnuhúsnæði miðsvæðis innanhúss

 <!--With [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, unlike online, users aren't automatically authenticated with the registered app in Azure used for the Universal Print service.
 So, before any Business Central user (including admins) can add or even use Universal Print printers, they'll have to authenticate with the Azure app and grant access to the Universal Print service.
 The following procedure describes how to initiate this authentication flow.
 Each user typically only has to do this task once.-->